GaZaTu/x11-emoji-picker/README.md

 ## Installation 😉

-Just build it yourself loooool 4head
+Just build it yourself loooool 4head.

+There should also be an AppImage at [/releases](https://github.com/GaZaTu/x11-emoji-picker/releases).
+Just download it, add executable permission (`chmod +x path/to/emoji-picker-*.AppImage`) and [run it](#appimage) (Read the usage instructions below).

 ## Building 🤓